h2r/CartographerKinectTurtlebot/README.md

         rosrun rviz rviz

  3. Once rviz loads successfully, press ctrl-o and select the rviz configuration file from your desktop.

+    If the configuration file is properly loaded, you should see the following on the rviz screen:

+    *  Global Options
+    *  Global Status
+    *  Grid
+    *  PointCloud2
+    *  LaserScan
+    *  Map
+    *  RobotModel

 -------------------------------------
 Running rqt_graph from your local machine: